 Do you live in an area where the sun can scorch your plants at certain times of the year?
 Row covers could be a help.

-However, be sure you properly ventilate the row cover because if there's no room for airflow, the sun will turn the row cover into a greenhouse and cook your plants.
+However, be sure you properly ventilate the row cover because if there’s no room for airflow, the sun will turn them into a greenhouse and cook your plants.

 7. Hold Mulch in Place